elite174/solid-simple-popover/README.md

    * By default when popover is open it will listen to "pointerdown" event outside of popover content and trigger */ ignoreOutsideInteraction?: boolean;
   /**
+   * Ignore "Escape" key press when popover is open
+   * By default when popover is open it will listen to an "Escape" key "keydown" event */ ignoreEscKeyPress?: boolean;
+  /**
    * Data attribute name to set on trigger element
    * @default "data-popover-open"